eliooses/BTCards/README.md

 # BTCards
-A full list of bitcoin debit cards
+A full list of bitcoin virtual and physical debit cards

 | Service | URL |
 | ------------- |:-------------:|